FadyEssam/Xiot_filteration_Task/ABOUT.md

  ### C
   * I have contributed in Google summer of code in Boost Libraries in C/C++ project using opencl
-  * I have worked on many C projects in embedded and in college
+  * I have worked on many C projects in embedded projects and in college